Presented at the John Clare conference May 2014, Oxford Brookes University.

 Whilst trying to find paths in an art world that sometimes seems, oddly, to exclude nature I find in ecocriticism an approach to which I readily accord, and which happily also brings access to the world of literature.
 John Clare’s poetry in particular has become a rich resource.

-To me, his poetry is alive because it does more than describe nature, it evokes it.
-His poems are kinetic, relating multiple incidents, darting hither and thither as if he cannot bear to leave anything out.
+To me, his poetry more than describes nature, it evokes it.
+His poems are kinetic, relating multiple incidents, darting hither and thither as if he is trying to encompass all the detail.
 The month of July in the Shepherds Calendar is a good example.
 It is a busy poem where:

 ‘The very landscape reels with life’